psexton/build_watcher/README.txt

 == DESCRIPTION:

-Monitors the build status of projects on http://codefumes.com and sends out notifications via a USB-connected Arduino board which has a ZigBee wireless chip.
+Monitors the build status of projects on http://codefumes.com and sends out notifications via a USB-connected ZigBee wireless chip.

 == FEATURES/PROBLEMS: